Vienna gets snow every year (at least it has since 1953), ranging from 1cm to over 2m of the stuff.

 - It snowed on Christmas Day in 2007 and 2021

-If that all sounds a little disappointing, remember that it might have snowed just before or just after.
+If that all sounds a little disappointing, remember that it might snow before or after Christmas.

-So you have a better chance of experiencing a white Christmas period than these numbers suggest.
-For example, we had a decent snowstorm in early December, 2021.
+So you have a better chance of experiencing a white Christmas period than the above suggests.

 Console yourself with the thought that bright white snow quickly turns to brown slush in a city anyway.
 Although I will say that the Vienna woods, the city parks, and the seasonal markets do look quite wonderful coated in fresh white.
 Bah humbug!